 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-X-Men and X2: X-Men United were much better received, but for ages people have complained about how Wolverine tended to steal the spotlight from the other X-Men, most notably the actual team leader Cyclops.
+X-Men and X2: X-Men United were much better received, but for ages people have complained about how Wolverine tended to steal the spotlight from the other X-Men, most notably the team leader Cyclops.
 Though he's a major player in this film, he certainly doesn't hog the spotlight nearly as much, as much of the ensemble (Professor X and Mystique especially) get a greater degree of screentime.
 The events of those films may have still happened, but only in Broad Strokes, as the Cosmic Retcon of the movie more or less leaves the revised future a blank slate.
 This has given the other X-Men their chance to shine in future films, including Cyclops as his death in The Last Stand was undone.

 A small one, but this film explains how Hank could be Beast in X-Men: First Class, but appear human on TV in X2, and how Xavier could have the use of his legs in X3 and Origins.

 The Cosmic Retcon done to X-Men: The Last Stand and X-Men Origins: Wolverine due to the events of this film.
 To some, it's great news because of the lackluster reception those films got, while others who liked those films feel it's disrespectful to the other directors to retcon them out of existence entirely.
+The status of the first two X-Men films is also up for debate, especially given the more sympathetic approach to Mystique, which is at odds with the murderous Mystique seen early on in the films.

 The decision to make Wolverine the main character of the storyline when Kitty Pryde was in the comics.
 It makes more sense with the movie series's established plotline (Wolverine is sent back via Mental Time Travel to the 1970's and Kitty hasn't been born yet), but it's still a bitter pill for Kitty fans and people who wanted to see another X-Men movie where Wolverine was NOT the main character.
 Of course, it also goes in reverse; many fans who have stuck with the series since the release of X1 have argued that the film would have had a drastically reduced emotional impact if we had Kitty instead of Logan, seeing as how little screen time she had in the previous movies, though there was no reason they couldn't have both gone back.
-Although Logan's role in the movie is actually fairly minor; in the 1970's, he takes a backseat to Charles, Erik, and Raven.
+Although Logan's role in the movie is fairly minor; in the 1970's, he takes a backseat to Charles, Erik, and Raven.

 Continuity Lock-Out: Very few would argue that the film strikes with full impact if one has skipped some or all of the other X-Men films.
-At the very least X-Men: The Last Stand which explains Logan spazzing out over the random redhead (a very much alive Jean Grey) at the end and X-Men: First Class (which explains... pretty much everything else).
+At the very least X-Men: The Last Stand which explains Logan spazzing out over the random redhead (a very much alive Jean Grey) at the end and X-Men: First Class (which explains... everything else).

 Crazy Awesome: Quicksilver is a kleptomaniac that relies on constantly being stimulated.
 It doesn't stop him from being one of the most effective characters in the entire movie.
-This is probably best shown during the escape from the Pentagon, when he spends much of the time goofing around with the security team instead of deflecting the bullets headed at the protagonists while using his super-speed.
+This is best shown during the escape from the Pentagon, when he spends much of the time goofing around with the security team instead of deflecting the bullets headed at the protagonists while using his super-speed.

 Dancing Bear: The omnipresent Stan Lee does not make any cameo in the film.
 He explained that "It also could be they didn't want me to do the cameo because, without my cameo, the movie will make more money...
 You see, somebody watches the movie and the movie ends and the person says, 'Wow, I didn't see Stan's cameo.
 I must have missed it.'
 So what do they do?
 Right back to the box office, buy another ticket, and watch the movie again.
 So I think it's a big moneymaking ploy on the part of the producers."